ka-dot-com/Windows-Server-Log-Monitor/README.md

 # Windows Server Log Monitor

-A Python tool to check Windows Server logs for suspicious activity, like too many failed logins.
-Uses a simple ML model to find outliers and logs alerts.
+A Python tool to analyze Windows Server logs for suspicious activity, such as failed login attempts.
+Features a GUI for user-friendly interaction and supports multiple log formats.

-## How It Works
+## Features
-- Reads CSV logs (e.g., from Event Viewer)
+- Analyze logs in CSV and JSON formats
-- Counts login attempts per IP
+- Detect suspicious IP addresses based on failed login attempts
-- Flags unusual activity as potential attacks
-- Writes alerts to `alerts.txt`
+- User-friendly GUI for easy log analysis

 ## Setup
 1. Install Python 3.8+
 2. Run `pip install -r requirements.txt`
-3. Copy logs to `/logs` (sample file included)
-4. Run `python log_monitor.py`
+3. Launch the application with `python log_monitor.py`

 ## Use Case
-Helps admins monitor servers without digging through logs.
-Good for small businesses that need basic security checks.

-## Future Improvements
-- Add a GUI for non-tech users
-- Support JSON log formats

-Contact: kswierczynska21@gmail.com
+Designed for system administrators to monitor server activity and detect potential security threats quickly and efficiently